Your garage is much more than just a place to park your vehicle or store all those Christmas decorations.

 - Moisture Resistant Backerboard

 The problem is, how do you know what type of finish you should use on your garage walls?
-After all, there are several options, from painting to drywall, and a wide range of panel options.

 Why Cover Garage Walls?